HL7/fhir-shorthand/input/pagecontent/index.md

 * **Capability Statements:** Currently, you can create a CapabilityStatement as an instance (using `InstanceOf: CapabilityStatement`) but FSH does nothing to help populate that instance.
 There may be more [interesting approaches](https://chat.fhir.org/#narrow/stream/215610-shorthand/topic/CapabilityStatement) that create CapabilityStatements more directly from requirements.
 Creative approaches and purpose-specific syntax could also be employed for other conformance resources such as SearchParameter.

 * **Nested Path Syntax:** While FSH is very good at expressing profiling rules, the current path grammar is cumbersome for populating resources with nested arrays.
-An example is populating the items in Questionnaires, where each item can contain yet more items.
-A syntax like YAML is much more concise in this type of situation.
+An example is populating the items in Questionnaires, where each item can contain sub-items.
+While not suggesting that FSH adopt YAML, it is worth noting that a syntax like YAML is much more concise in this type of situation.
 Additional syntax is under consideration.

 * **Logical Models:** FSH may provide future support for defining data models not derived from a FHIR resource.
 Logical models are useful for capturing domain objects and relationships early in the development cycle, and can provide traceability from requirements to implementable FHIR artifacts.